 If one of your employees needs to be off work due to an injury, it’s important not to forget about them.
 They’re more likely to recover and return to work quickly if you get in contact with them as soon as possible to let them know that you are there to help.

 Maintaining contact with your injured worker will make it easier and less stressful for them when it comes time to return to work.
 It’s important that you work closely with them to put a plan in place for their return and the plan must be agreed to by both parties.

-When creating a return to work place it’s important to find out what you can do to make sure the workplace is safe, healthy and suitable for them when they return.
+When creating a return to work plan, it’s important to find out what you can do to make sure the workplace is safe, healthy and suitable for them when they return.
 Ask them what they need, and put the answers into action.
-This way you are moving likely to achieve positive return to work outcomes.
+This way you are more likely to achieve positive return to work outcomes.

 What can I do as an employee to return to work safely?

-If you’re an employee returning to work after an injury, you have to take every precaution to prevent it from returning.
+If you’re an employee returning to work after an injury, you have to take every precaution to prevent it from happening again.
 How you do this will depend on the nature of your injury.